-You should take the raw signal from the MPX5050DP, put it through a low pass filter (or two) with cutoff frequencies a bit higher than your pulse.
-The filter will clean up the output of the pressure sensor.
-You should then put that signal through a high pass filter (or two) to remove the long time scale decay of the pressure.
+You should take the raw signal from the MPX5050DP, put it through a high pass filter (or two) to remove the long time scale decay of the pressure.
 The high-pass filter should have a cutoff such that your pulse gets through, but the long decay from the release valve is removed.
-Since the slow decay and the pulse are not that widely separated in time scales, it is probably useful to have a strong high-pass filter (i.e. maybe 2 connected in series).
-Finally, you should amplify the result such that you get a reasonable level for the output signal.
+Since the slow decay and the pulse are not that widely separated in time scales, it is probably useful to have a strong high-pass filter (i.e. maybe 2 or even 3 filters connected in series).
+You should then amplify the result such that you get a reasonable level for the output signal.
+You might then find that a low-pass filter will clean up the final signal quite nicely.
 You can use op-amps to act as a buffer between elements such that each functional block can be built and tested in isolation.